How to Unlock Lenovo Keyboard if It’s not Working

 Lenovo Keyboard Not Working

-Before you start, make sure your Lenovo laptop is turned off and unplugged from the power source.
-This will help reset the keyboard to its default settings.
+First up, make sure your Lenovo laptop is off and disconnected from any power source.
+This helps in resetting your keyboard.

-The key combination you need to hold down depends on your Lenovo model.
-For most models, you need to press the Fn + S + V keys for a few seconds.
-On some other models, you need to press the AltGr + S + V keys instead.
-After you release the keys, move on to the next step.
+The combo you’ll need to press varies with your Lenovo model.
+Generally, press and hold Fn + S + V for a few seconds.
+On other models, it might be AltGr + S + V. After you release the keys, move on to the next step.

 How to Unlock Lenovo Keyboard

-Step 3: Press the power button for 1-2 Minute
+Step 3: Press the power button for a bit

 Related issue: Windows 11 Keyboard Shortcuts Not Working (Fix)